-Hardwick Primary School is a vibrant inner-city school with 600 children on role, from Nursery to Year 6.
+Hardwick Primary School is a vibrant inner city school with a capacity of 600 children, from Nursery to Year 6.
 There are at least 30 different languages spoken and English is an additional language for over 90% of the children.